xapian/xapian/xapian-bindings/ruby/docs/index.rst

 only on methods that are unique to the Ruby version.

-The dangerous/non-Rubish methods from the C++ API have been renamed to start with underscores (``_``) in the Ruby bindings.
+The dangerous/non-Rubish methods from the C++ API have been renamed to start with a single underscore (``_``) in the Ruby bindings.
 You can see them in use in xapian.rb.
-It is strongly recommended that you do not call any method that starts with ``_`` directly in your code, but instead use the wrappers defined in xapian.rb.
-Improper use of an ``_`` method can cause the Ruby process to segfault.
+It is strongly recommended that you do not call any method that starts with a single underscore directly in your code, but instead use the wrappers defined in xapian.rb.
+Improper use of such methods can cause the Ruby process to segfault.

 Unicode Support
 ###############